Privacy Policy

 2. Types of Data We Process

-We process the following types of personal data as part of our services to schools and childcare providers:
+We process the following types of personal data as part of our services to schools, childcare providers, and other businesses that mostly support the education sector:

 • Personal Identification Information: Name, contact details (email, phone number), job title, and professional qualifications.